Indra Nooyi

-She has consistently ranked among the world's 100 most powerful women.
-In 2014, she was ranked at number 13 on the Forbes list of The World's 100 Most Powerful Women and was ranked the second most powerful woman on the Fortune list in 2015 and 2017.
-She also serves on the boards of Amazon and the International Cricket Council.
+Nooyi has consistently ranked among the world's 100 most powerful women.
+In 2014, she was ranked at number 13 on the Forbes list, and the second most powerful woman on the Fortune list in 2015 and 2017.
+She sits on the boards of Amazon and the International Cricket Council, among other organizations.

 Early life

-Nooyi was born on October 28, 1955, in a Tamil Brahmin family in Madras (now known as Chennai), Tamil Nadu, India.
+Nooyi was born on October 28, 1955, in Madras (now known as Chennai), Tamil Nadu, India as the second of three children.
 Nooyi did her schooling in Holy Angels Anglo Indian Higher Secondary School in T. Nagar.

+Nooyi's mother was a home maker while her father worked at the State Bank of Hyderabad.
+While not having a formal education herself, her mother devised strategic games at dinner for her daughters.
+When Nooyi and her sister were between eight and 11 years old, their mother instructed them to write a speech about what they would do if they held a position of power such as president or prime minister.
+If Nooyi fell short in a task, her paternal grandfather (a judge) would make her write, "I will not make excuses" 200 times on a piece of paper.

 Education

+While completing her studies, Nooyi played guitar in a band, and excelled at cricket.
 Nooyi received bachelor's degrees in physics, chemistry and mathematics from Madras Christian College of the University of Madras in 1975, and a Post Graduate Programme Diploma from Indian Institute of Management Calcutta in 1976.

 In 1978, Nooyi was admitted to Yale School of Management and moved to the United States, where she earned a master's degree in public and private management in 1980.

 Career

-Beginning her career in India, Nooyi held product manager positions at Johnson & Johnson and the textile firm Beardsell Ltd. While attending Yale School of Management, Nooyi completed her summer internship with Booz Allen Hamilton.
+Nooyi began her career in India with product manager positions at Johnson & Johnson and the textile firm Beardsell Ltd. While attending Yale School of Management, Nooyi completed a summer internship with Booz Allen Hamilton.
 In 1980, Nooyi joined the Boston Consulting Group (BCG) as a strategy consultant, and then worked at Motorola as vice president and Director of Corporate Strategy and Planning, followed by a stint at Asea Brown Boveri.